 The rear-entry kitchen in this 4-square home had been dreadfully remodeled in "the 90’s” with oppressive colors and a tortured floor plan.
 Nothing worked.
 The challenge: create a kitchen suitable for a modern family while also honoring the historical aesthetic the owners loved.
-Kitchen Designer Mike Lotz and the Bluestem team modified the flow of space and created an inviting, functional and bright kitchen with ample storage, a hard-working back entrance and a practical powder room.
+The Bluestem design team modified the flow of space and created an inviting, functional and bright kitchen with ample storage, a hard-working back entrance and a practical powder room.
 By reusing and recreating historical details, and then adding in modern textures and colors, a fun blend that is both pleasing and a little edgy was created.

 This vintage 1910 home was full of great, classic details.
 Unfortunately, the kitchen had endured a prior remodel that left it dim, hard to move in and oddly configured.
 The dark-cherry kitchen with ill-placed appliances and fixtures had awkward corner connections to the dining room, front parlour and backyard.

 It was a daily frustration, and the family longed for a large, functional, eat-in kitchen with appropriate storage and appliances.
 They envisioned morning-before-school breakfasts in a bright, airy space with views of the backyard and lake beyond; a light-filled space that contrasted with the darkly-paneled rooms of the adjacent living spaces, but coordinated in the overall traditional feeling.
 They desired a powder room to serve guests and family on the first floor, better access to outdoor spaces and a more open floor plan rounded out their functional requests.
 The family was eventually inspired to seek out a new kitchen and powder room to serve their needs.